enieman/tt06-verilog-template/docs/info.md

 Instruction memory and data memory are isolated.
 Instruction memory and data memory are implemented as 64-byte (16-word) and 16-byte (4-word) register files that are written to and read from via a UART interface.

 The UART controller operates in two modes: "PROGRAM" and "DATA READ".
 Upon reset of the device, the controller enters "PROGRAM MODE".
 During this time, the user sends a sync packet, followed by the RV32I binary (64-bytes max).
 Once 64 bytes have been written (unused space can be filled with "add x0, x0, x0" instructions), the controller will enter "DATA READ" mode.
 In this mode, the user can read the contents of data memory by sending a single packet (the contents of this packet do not matter).

+For those wanting to implement their own processor design, the "uart_top" module (src/uart_top.sv) can be used to add programmability.
+If using "uart_top" in your own design, be sure to include the following files from src: uart_top.sv, mem_rf.sv, uart_ctrl.sv, uart_tx.sv, uart_rx.sv, shift_register.sv, neg_edge_detector.sv, pos_edge_detector.sv, and synchronizer.sv. "uart_top" is parameterized with IMEM_BYTE_ADDR_WIDTH and DMEM_BYTE_ADDR_WIDTH; these can be configured to set the size of instruction memory and data memory (e.g. size of instruction memory in bytes = 2^IMEM_BYTE_ADDR_WIDTH).

 Step-by-step usage:
 1. Connect the USBUART PMOD to the demo board via jumpers and a breadboard.
 The RX pin of the PMOD connects to in2, the TX pin to out2, and PWR/GND should be connected.
 No other pins of the PMOD are used.